Pod and Stem Blight

 Management

 Resistance to pod and stem blight has been identified, but soybean varieties are not typically rated for this disease in seed catalogues.
-Similarly, soybean varieties will vary in their response to Phomosis spp. and seed decay.
+Similarly, soybean varieties will vary in their response to Diaporthe seed decay.

 Cultural Practices

-Rotation with corn and other non-legume crops reduces the amount of inoculum available the following season.
-Incorporating any residue into the soil also will reduce inoculum as the fungus overwinters in plant residue.
-Use a certified seed source at planting as this disease will affect the germination rate.
+As this pathogen overwinters on residue, rotation with corn and other non-legume crops will give that residue time to decay.
+This ultimately reduces the amount of infectious material available the following season.
+Incorporating any residue into the soil will reduce inoculum, as the fungus overwinters in plant residue, but it’s probably not worth altering tillage practice to manage this disease.

 Chemical/Biological Control